Researching Military Records

 - Military Medals, Honours and Awards, 1812–1969 "Library and Archives Canada (LAC) holds medal registers, citation cards and the records of various military awards.
 As there are no service files for the Canadian military in the 1800s, those records often provide the only proof of service for 19th century conflicts.
 Many of the medals were awarded to recognize active service rather than acts of bravery."

-- Canadians Who Served in the South African War "A total of 7,368 Canadians and 12 Nursing Sisters served in South Africa.
+- South African War, 1899-1902 - Service Files, Medals and Land Applications "A total of 7,368 Canadians and 12 Nursing Sisters served in South Africa.
 This research tool brings together three groups of records pertaining to the South African War: the service files, medal registers and land grant applications."

 - Soldiers of the First World War (1914-1918)